 The Mayor of Hackney has committed to encouraging housing innovation, including cooperative and self-build ideas.
-In accordance with this the Council will bring forward a 'Self Build Challenge' in 2020, where the Council will use its own resources to help support the delivery of a self-build scheme.
-The

-Council will advertise a Council-owned site to residents and invite bids from individuals, households, and groups who want to develop their own homes.
+In accordance with this the Council will bring forward a 'Self Build Challenge' in 2020, where it will use its own resources to help deliver a self-build scheme.
+The Council will advertise a Council-owned site to residents and invite bids from individuals, households, and groups who want to develop their own homes.
 The competition will be promoted to those on the self build register.
 Through the competition Hackney Council will test how sites could be used not only by those interested in self building their own homes, but also by households in housing need.

-Balcorne Street is one of the first sites identified by the Council to deliver this commitment.
+Ashenden Road is one of the first sites identified by the Council to deliver this commitment.

-The site and surroundings
+The site